Fe-Mu/SOS-listener/README.md

 A simple, easy-to-use, tool to request help in emergency situations.

-## Introduction

-SOS Listener is a multiplatform capable tool writen in Python/Kivy language and developed by L.F.G.
-Muñoz ("the Author") that offers the potential for SOS request in emergency situations.

-## Intention:

-This App is not targeted at children, but it was designed on purpose with simplicity in mind so that it could easily be used by anyone during an emergency situation.

-This is not an App intended to be used as a phone contact book.
-This app was developed to be a potential source of help in case of an emergency.
-Use this App as intended, otherwise it could and might increase the probability of undesired results to happen.

 ## Disclaimer

 By downloading, installing or using this App the end-user needs to understand that:
 1. This App is not a professional App and does not provide or promise to deliver any professional service.
 3. This App is not guaranteed at any moment to function as intended.
 There are too many potential reasons, from hardware to software, why this App could fail to perform as intended, and therefore it can not be considered as a reliable source of help in an emergency situation.
 No end-user should rely solely on this App to provide or request aid, rescue or help in any given case or situation.
 4. This App comes with no warranty of any kind.
 The use of this App is at the end-user's own risk.

+## Introduction

+SOS Listener is a multiplatform capable tool writen in Python/Kivy language and developed by L.F.G.
+Muñoz ("the Author") that offers the potential for SOS request in emergency situations.

+This App is not targeted at children, but it was designed on purpose with simplicity in mind so that it could easily be used by anyone during an emergency situation.

+This is not an App intended to be used as a phone contact book.
+This app was developed to be a potential source of help in case of an emergency.
+Use this App as intended, otherwise it could and might increase the probability of undesired results to happen.

 ## Code of Conduct